oracle-livelabs/oci/oci-apm-getstarted/04-monitor-details/monitor-details.md

 	  ![Oracle Cloud console, Monitor details](images/1-4-monitor.png " ")

     The **View HAR** page opens.
 The HTTP Archive file (HAR file) holds details of a specific monitor call.
-APM collects HAR files at the monitor executions and visualizes in this page.
+APM collects HAR files at the monitor executions and visualizes them on this page.

     ![Oracle Cloud console, View HAR](images/1-5-monitor.png " ")

-2. On the upper side of the screen, there are pie-charts showing load time breakdown information.
-Looking at the **Time Spent on state** chart, you can see that most of the time was spent on a wait state.
+2. On the upper side of the screen, there are pie charts showing load time breakdown information.
+Looking at the **Time Spent on state** chart, you can see that most of the time was spent in a wait state.

     ![Oracle Cloud console, View HAR](images/1-6-monitor.png " ")

-3. Scroll down to **Steps** section, and find the row that has the long execution time.
+3. Scroll down to the **Steps** section, and find the row that has the long execution time.
 In this example, that is Step 9.

     ![Oracle Cloud console, View HAR](images/1-7-monitor.png " ")